Patrick Critton: Capture and aftermath

 Critton was arrested on September 10, 2001 after nearly 30 years.
-Fingerprints on a ginger ale can found on the plane linked Critton to the hijacking.
+Fingerprints on a ginger ale can he consumed on the plane linked Critton to the hijacking.
 Canadian prosecutors, in order to avoid prejudicing the jury, based on the views of the recent September 11 attacks, which had happened the day after Critton was arrested, portrayed Critton to jurors not as a terrorist, but as a kidnapper and robber whose motivation was to gain the flight to Cuba.

 Critton received a five-year prison sentence for the crimes.
 He was released in June 2003 after 1 year and 10 months and deported to the United States.